acoustic-content-samples/wchtools-cli/README.md

     wchtools pull --manifest /Users/wchuser/manifests/my_site.json

-The manifest can also be loaded from Watson Content Hub using the --server-manifest option.
+The manifest can also be loaded from Acoustic Content using the --server-manifest option.

     wchtools pull --server-manifest my_site

-will look for a manifest file named my_site.json in /dxconfig/manifests on Watson Content Hub.
+will look for a manifest file named my_site.json in /dxconfig/manifests on Acoustic Content.

 #### Using a manifest
 A manifest can be specified using the manifest or server-manifest option on the command line.
 For example: